ADSCIAN/ssalib/paper.md

 third step, the eigenvectors are then grouped, for pseudo-periodic components, and their contributions to the time series are reconstructed via projection.

-For testing the significance of the retrieved mode, @allen_monte_1996 proposed a Monte-Carlo approach, by comparison of the variance captured by the eigenvector on the original time series with that captured in many random autoregressive surrogate time series.
+For testing the significance of the retrieved mode, @allen_monte_1996 proposed a Monte-Carlo approach, by comparison of the variance captured by the eigenvector on the original time series with that captured in many random autoregressive surrogate time series [@schreiber_surrogate_2000].
 Many extensions have been proposed for the methods, paving the way for future developments, such as multi-time series method (M-SSA), SSA-based interpolation and extrapolation, or causality tests.

 As a nonparametric method, SSA provides a low-assumption framework for